wjentner/gitlab-runner-cleaner/Readme.md

 # Gitlab Runner Cleaner

-This is a simple script that will clean up leftover resources created.
+This is a simple script that will clean up leftover resources (pods, secrets, configmaps) created by gitlab runners (kubernetes executor).
 The most common cause are timeouts of the kubernetes API.

 > DANGER: This script uses a simple heuristic.